Ginés de Mafra

-Ginés de Mafra (1493–1546) was a Portuguese or Spanish explorer who sailed with the Magellan expedition in search of a western passage to Asia.
+Ginés de Mafra (1493–1546) was a Spanish explorer who sailed with the Magellan expedition in search of a western passage to Asia.
 His later account of the voyage is an important supplement to the historical record.
 In 1536 he served as the chief pilot for Pedro de Alvarado on a voyage to Peru and in 1542 he sailed with Ruy López de Villalobos to the Philippines.

 History

-Mafra was born in the town of Mafra, north of Lisbon, Portugal, or, according to other sources, in the town of Jérez de la Frontera, in Cadiz, Andalusia.
+Mafra was born in the town of Jérez de la Frontera, in the province of Cádiz, Andalusia.
 He later became a resident of Palos de la Frontera in southern Spain.
 In court documents dated August 1527, Mafra stated he was 33 years old, indicating he was probably born around 1493 or 1494.

 Voyage to the Philippine Islands

 In 1519, he became a crew member of the Magellan expedition.
 Mafra started as a seaman in the galleon Trinidad, the armada's flagship.
 In 1521, after many hardships, the expedition reached the Philippines where Magellan was killed in a battle with the islanders.
 The only remaining ships, the Victoria and Trinidad (with Mafra still on board) decided to split up and find their own ways home.
 The Victoria continued west and eventually became the first ship to circumnavigate the globe.
 Meanwhile, the Trinidad planned to retrace their path across the Pacific but were unable to make much headway and were eventually captured by the Portuguese in the Moluccas.

 Mafra and his surviving crewmates were held captive in the Moluccas and then in 1523 transported to Cochin on the east coast of India where most of his companions died from mistreatment and disease.
 After two more years of imprisonment, Mafra was finally brought by the Portuguese to Lisbon along with Gonzalo Gómez de Espinosa and Hans Bergen.

 Upon their arrival in Portugal in 1526, Mafra and his crew members were thrown in prison.
 Bergen died in jail while Espinosa was later released that year.
 Mafra himself was detained due to his possession of important documents which included the books and papers from the Trinidad.
 The manuscripts included navigational notes of Andrés de San Martín, who was the fleet's chief pilot and astrologer.

 These manuscripts were later transferred to Spain during the Iberian Union in 1580-1640.
 The letters were accessed by several Spanish chroniclers, including Antonio de Herrera y Tordesillas.
 These papers have been lost and now exist only in quotes, references, and citations by these historians.